 While there are a myriad of online platforms, mobile applications, Television and radio programs aimed at the smallholder farmer, very little research has been done on the impact of such interventions on the individual recipient’s behavior.

-In an attempt to address this data gap, MercyCorps Philippines designed a study aimed at quantifying the effect of an emergency programme designed to assist the victims of Super Typhoon Haiyan that struck the Philippines in late 2013.
-One facet of the Recovery Assistance Programme entailed using some of Philippines’ most popular soap operas stories as platforms to educate the victims on financial literacy and the benefits of cash transfer services.
+In an attempt to address this data gap, MercyCorps Philippines designed a study aimed at quantifying the effect of an emergency program designed to assist the victims of Super Typhoon Haiyan that struck the Philippines in late 2013.
+One facet of the Recovery Assistance Programme entailed using some of the Philippines’ most popular soap operas stories as platforms to educate the victims on financial literacy and the benefits of cash transfer services.
 This was implemented through Voice calls as well as Short Messaging Service (“SMS”) alerts targeting over 20,000 beneficiaries.
-In the course of the 12 week programme, nearly 1 million SMSs and voice calls were sent and made to the 20,000 beneficiaries using an interactive technology platform developed by engageSPARK , a Manila-based specialist IT Platform developer.
+In the course of the 12-week program, nearly 1 million SMSs and voice calls were sent and made to the 20,000 beneficiaries using an interactive technology platform developed by engageSPARK, a Manila-based specialist IT Platform developer.
 Apart from passing on basic information on financial literacy, the Programme also assessed the beneficiaries’ understanding of what was being taught through the incorporation of quizzes and poll questions at the end of each episode-series as in addition to reinforcing the lesson taught.